hornster02/hornster02/README.md

 🚫***🟦 NSudo*** - run apps with the highest privileges.
 Combined with Autoruns it is easy to get rid of all MS bloatware (updates/services/task schedulers/Defender/Edge/OneDrive/Slutana/...)

-***🟦 Autoruns*** - automatically launched applications/libraries/drivers
+🚫***🟦 Autoruns*** - automatically launched applications/libraries/drivers

 ❶***🟦 BootICE*** - create bootable media without formatting and data loss (MBR/PBR for HDD/SSD/USB), modify Windows BCD/UEFI files (multiboot, change system partition, ...), hide/activate partition

 ❷***🟦 Gandalf's Windows*** (Win7-11) - bootable (without formatting and losing data⬆️) from USB (even from phone - if supports boot from "bios") with internet capability, installing programs/drivers.
 More or less full system - but after reboot it returns to default settings

 ❸***🟦 WinNTSetup*** - install/backup/restore Windows without formatting and data loss and creating a bootable installation media (skipping the constantly erroneous/dangerous MS installation process = after copying the data and restarting the PC, the system starts).
-Iso/wim/swm/vhd (can also be used in ***7-Zip*** )+option to add drivers/tweaks.
+Iso/wim/swm/vhd (can also be used in 7-Zip)+option to add drivers/tweaks.
 The process is not dependent on specific HW, so for example restoring a system backup can be done on any PC.
 It can also be installed on USB drives and at least Win11 can be started from them without any further modifications (the necessary drivers are loaded at boot, so it does not matter which PC it will be started on) - its meaningless requirements are ignored (UEFI/TPM/...)
 "Boot drive+Installation drive" can be the same partition of one disk (the program is preset for a regular user - just select the Windows edition, click "Setup+OK" and the process starts - at the end Bios+UEFI boot is automatically created and then in case of MBR disk I recommend checking if there is a green dot at BOOT PART).
 Backup is done via "Local Windows Installations/Capture Wim" - exceptions can be added to "WimScript.ini".
 Possible bug fixes
 <br/>
 -inserted ISO reports "No Windows Source Detected" or "Windows Source invalid" (unzip the ISO and insert the installation file - it should be called "install" and be in the "sources" folder - the rest of the ISO content is useless for installation and will not be used anyway)
 <br/>